Stocks skid as interest rates rise and earnings disappoint

 Bond prices dropped.
 The yield on the 10-year Treasury note rose to 3.19 percent from 3.15 percent.
 The yield on the 10-year note spiked to seven-year highs last week.

-Elsewhere, Caterpillar fell 2.6 percent to $137.69.
 Industrial and basic materials companies have taken bigger losses than any other part of the market over the last month, and one reason is that investors feel they are especially vulnerable in the ongoing trade dispute between the U.S. and China.
 Higher tariffs on metals can hurt the sales of companies like Alcoa and also drive up costs for companies that use those metals to make other kinds of machinery.

+GROWTH WOES: Stocks have skidded over the last two weeks, and there are signs investors are worried about future economic growth.
+The S&P 500 has fallen 4 percent in volatile trading since Oct.
+3, and the companies that have done the worst over that time include technology, industrial and energy companies.
+Those companies tend to do better when the economy is growing more quickly and consumers and businesses have more money to spend.

-CHINA’S CURRENCY FALLS: China’s politically sensitive yuan fell to a 22-month low against the dollar after the U.S. Treasury declined to label Beijing a currency manipulator.
-The yuan fell to 6.9411 per dollar, the closest it has come to breaking the symbolic level of seven to the dollar since December 2016, but recovered slightly in the afternoon.
+CHINA CURRENCY FALLS: China’s politically sensitive yuan fell to a 22-month low against the dollar after the U.S. Treasury declined to label Beijing a currency manipulator.

+ENERGY: The price of U.S. crude oil lost 0.4 percent to $69.49 per barrel in New York, its lowest in a month.
+Brent crude, the international standard, lost 0.7 percent to $79.45 per barrel in London.

-OVERSEAS: Germany’s DAX dipped 0.3 percent and the FTSE 100 in Britain also fell 0.1 percent.
+OVERSEAS: Germany’s DAX dipped 0.2 percent and the FTSE 100 in Britain rose 0.2 percent.
 The CAC 40 in France added 0.1 percent.

 Japan’s Nikkei 225 index sank 0.8 percent and the Kospi in South Korea lost 0.9 percent.
 Hong Kong’s Hang Seng index was little changed.